DoggyApp/.github/profile/README.md

 ## 5.0 Demo

-This is the full working application with all pods running
+This is the full working application with all pods running.

 ![Alt text](https://github.com/DoggyApp/.github/blob/main/Screenshot%20from%202025-07-14%2010-19-22.png)

-This is the application running, you can see the URL is being served by a load balancer
+This is the application running, you can see the URL is being served by an AWS load balancer.

 ![Alt text](https://github.com/DoggyApp/.github/blob/main/Screenshot%20from%202025-07-14%2010-21-43.png)

-Here is the sign that the application is properly connacting to the back and becuase the API call too the backend from the "test" button recieved "working"
+Here is the sign that the application is properly connecting to the back and becuase the API call too the backend from the "test" button recieved "working".

 ![Alt text](https://github.com/DoggyApp/.github/blob/main/Screenshot%20from%202025-07-14%2010-22-38.png)